Fort Pitt Provincial Park: Tension with the Blackfoot

 As the relationship between Fort Pitt and the Cree began to grow, so did the tension between the Members of Fort Pitt and the Blackfoot.
-The Blackfoot’s deemed any allies of the Cree to be enemies of the Blackfoot and thus open to exploitation and attack.
+The Blackfoot's deemed any allies of the Cree to be enemies of the Blackfoot and thus open to exploitation and attack.

 "The Blackfoot considered the Hudson's Bay Company to be in league with the Cree, so their relationship with the traders became tenuous.
-In 1863 the Blackfoot began to raid Fort Pitt itself" The fact that "Many Crees had intermarried with Hudson's Bay Company employees and were so friendly with them that the Blackfoot began to see the traders as their enemies as well" Increased trading with the Woods and Plains Cree created fear amongst the HBC traders at Fort Pitt.
-The HBC worried that trading with the Cree would open the Cree as well as Fort Pitt itself up to raids by the Blackfoot "The arrival of the Cree caused fear at the post that they would attract Blackfoot raiders and a possible attack on the post.
-Fort Pitt at the time was understaffed, both staff and the local Métis being away hunting on the plains or with the boat brigade The Blackfoot made many attempts to intercept trading parties en route to the fort, as well as making raid attempts on the fort itself.
+In 1863 the Blackfoot began to raid Fort Pitt itself."
+The fact that "Many Crees had intermarried with Hudson's Bay Company employees and were so friendly with them that the Blackfoot began to see the traders as their enemies as well."

+Increased trading with the Woods and Plains Cree created fear amongst the HBC traders at Fort Pitt.
+The HBC worried that trading with the Cree would open the Cree as well as Fort Pitt itself up to raids by the Blackfoot.
+"The arrival of the Cree caused fear at the post that they would attract Blackfoot raiders and a possible attack on the post.
+Fort Pitt at the time was understaffed, both staff and the local Métis being away hunting on the plains or with the boat brigade."
+Blackfoot fighters made many attempts to intercept trading parties en route to the fort, as well as attempting raids on the fort itself.